-SAVE the Day is the best one-time-only training experience available in Australia.
+Save the Day is the best once-and-done training experience available in Australia.

-The one-day program is made up of discrete modules that take you from zero assumed knowledge to effectiveness in around 8 hours.
+The one-day program takes you from zero assumed knowledge to effectiveness in around 8 hours.
 We teach you how to survive the most critical five seconds of your life by using the tool of violence to save your own life or the life of someone you care about.

 We realise this is a big claim.
 But if we knew of anyone that could do it better, we’d be doing their program instead.

-Our confidence is based on research carried out over many years by individuals who have dedicated their professional lives to identifying what works, how best to communicate it, and how to get you doing it as quickly as possible.
+Our confidence is based on research carried out over decades by individuals who have dedicated their professional lives to identifying what works, how best to communicate it, and how to get you doing it as quickly as possible.